SolaceDev/solace-dev-codelabs/markdown/dt-otel/dt-otel.md

 ## What you need: Prerequisites

 ### Docker
-This CodeLabs relies on the use of Docker If you do not already have Docker installed, you will first need to do that.
+This CodeLabs relies on the use of Docker.
+If you do not already have Docker installed, you will first need to do that.
 Docker Desktop can be installed  for ease of use.
 At least 4 GiB and 2 cores should be made available for Docker.
 If more physical resources are available, providing more may improve your experience (e.g. 8 GiB and 4 cores).

 ### Java